NescienceSoftware/Nescience-Indexing-CLI/README.md

 2. When prompted, type "Alpaca" as your exchange selection.

-3. Enter your API Key and API Secret when prompted.

-4. Determine and enter the number of assets in your rebalancing portfolio.
+3. Determine and enter the number of assets in your rebalancing portfolio.

+4. Determine what currency you wish to trade against (e.g. BTC: (X/BTC) , USDT: (X/USDT) , ETH: (X/ETH) )

-6. Input your asset selections based on Symbol (e.g. Target: TGT, AMD: AMD, NVIDIA: NVDA)
+5. Input your asset selections based on Symbol (e.g. Bitcoin: BTC, Tether: USDT, OmiseGo: OMG)

-7. Select either Periodic Rebalancing or Threshold Rebalancing.
+6. Select either Periodic Rebalancing or Threshold Rebalancing.

-8. Depending on your selection, determine your Threshold (e.g. 15% = 15) or your period (e.g. Daily = daily).
+7. Depending on your selection, determine your Threshold (e.g. 15% = 15) or your period (e.g. Daily = daily).

+8. Enter your API Key and API Secret when prompted.

 9. Done!
 After you enter your threshold/period the algorithm will query your balances and begin allocation maitenence!